Wild, Wilder, Wildest – Namibia

 If you’ve got this far and not found an answer to a question you have that we should have included, please ask in the comments section below, or pop us an email.
 We’ll be sure to reply and may amend the article to include our answer.

 We would be delighted to help you plan a holiday, whether to the Sossusvlei, Damaraland or the furthest reaches of Namibia.
 Our team of experts have travelled widely throughout Africa.
 They can offer expert advice on every type of Namibian holiday from self drive, to guided, to fly-in.
-If you would like to talk to someone who has been there and done it, please just send us an email or give us a call.
+Do get in touch – chatting to people by phone or email is what we do best.
+We listen, we explain, we answer all sorts of questions even those you didn’t know to ask, and finally we make suggestions.
+If this is your first time to Africa or your twenty first, we have a team standing by to help make the planning easy and the journey the best ever.
+Please get in touch whatever stage you’re at.